arvintashakori/MLOPS/README.md

 # MLOPS project implemented using MLflow and DVC

 ## Contents
-It's a personal MLOPS project implemented using #MLflow and #DVC
+It's a personal MLOPS project implemented using #MLflow and #DVC with AZURE and AWS integration pipeline
-1. Introduction & GitHub Repository Setup
-2. Project Template Creation
-3. Project Setup & Requirements Installation
-4. Logging, Utils & Exception Module
-5. Project Workflows
-6. All Components Notebook Experiment
-7. All Components Modular Code Implementation
-8. Training Pipeline
-9. MLflow (MLOps Tool) - For Experiments tracking & Model Registration
-10. DVC (MLOps Tool) - For Pipeline Tracking & implementation
-11. Prediction Pipeline & User App Creation
-12. Docker
-13. Final Cl/CD Deployment on AWS and Azure

 ## Workflows